Climate and Ecology (No. 2) Bill

 Government Spending

-The bill states that all expenditure incurred under the act, and any increases in expenditure under other acts attributable to this act, will be paid out of money provided by Parliament.
+The bill states that any expenditure incurred under or by virtue of the act, as well as any increases in sums payable under any other Act attributable to this Act, will be paid out of money provided by Parliament.
 No specific figures are provided in the bill itself.

 Groups Affected